How To Answer a Washington Debt Collection Court Summons

 What Is a Summons and Complaint?

-A summons and complaint are official court documents.
+📄 A summons and complaint are official court documents that start a lawsuit.

 The summons notifies you that a lawsuit has been filed against you.
-This document will tell you the deadline to respond to the complaint and which court will hear your case.
+It will tell you which court is handling the case and how long you have to respond.

-If you get sued, you should receive the summons and complaint by personal service.
-This means that either the sheriff’s office or a private process server has to hand-deliver the summons and complaint to you.
+You should receive the summons and complaint by personal service.
+This means that either the sheriff’s office or a private process server hand-delivers the documents to you.

 How Do You Respond to a Washington Court Summons for Debt Collection?

-WashingtonLawHelp.org has excellent resources on its website with instructions and forms you can use to complete and file your answer.
-The court (listed on your summons) may also have forms and instructions on its website.
+⚖️ WashingtonLawHelp.org offers free forms and step-by-step instructions to help you complete and file your response.
+The court listed on your summons may also have local forms and filing details on its website.

 Here’s what the first page of the answer form looks like: